Battle Mountain, Nevada: Notable people

-In popular culture

-Downtown Battle Mountain, the debut album by American post-hardcore band Dance Gavin Dance, was released on May 15, 2007.
-According to an interview with vocalist Jonathan Mess, the album took its name from Battle Mountain, which the band visited while the album was being written.
-A sequel to the album, Downtown Battle Mountain II, was released on March 8, 2011.

-The Glass Castle, a memoir written by former MSNBC.com columnist Jeannette Walls, described a significant portion of her childhood in which she and her family lived in Battle Mountain while her father worked in the local mining industry.

-Around the World in 80 Days, Fogg, Fix and Passepartout are traveling by stagecoach to the Transcontinental Railway, reaching Battle Mountain to take the train.

 National recognition

 In December 2001, The Washington Post published an article by Gene Weingarten titled "Why Not The Worst?" that popularly titled Battle Mountain as the "Armpit of America".
 The town used the unofficial title as a publicity opportunity, and hosted an annual "Armpit Festival" from 2002–2005, which was sponsored by Old Spice and awarded deodorant-themed prizes to participants.

-On January 2, 2009, The New York Times released an article entitled "A Nevada Town Escapes the Slump, Thanks to Gold".
+On January 2, 2009, The New York Times released an article titled "A Nevada Town Escapes the Slump, Thanks to Gold".
 The article regards the national economic depression and discusses Battle Mountain's economy.